joynto7/network-analysis/README.md

-# NetPulse: Network Traffic Analyzer & Visualizer
+#  Network Traffic Analyzer & Visualizer

 A Python-based cybersecurity tool that captures live network packets, logs them into a structured format, and provides visual analytics of network protocols.

 ## 🚀 Overview
-NetPulse is designed to provide visibility into local network traffic.
+THis project designed to provide visibility into local network traffic.
 By putting the network interface into **Promiscuous Mode**, it "listens" to passing data, dissects IP headers, and identifies protocols like TCP, UDP, and ICMP.

 ### Key Features
 * **Real-time Sniffing:** Live console output of source/destination IPs and protocols.